learn-co-curriculum/dsc-statistical-modeling/README.md

 These individual losses, which is essentially the **vertical distance between the individual data points and the line** are taken into account to calculate the overall model loss.

 If the relationship is well modeled, the loss will be low.
-As we change parameters of our model to try and improve results, our loss function is our best friend, telling us if we are on the right track.
+As we change the parameters of our model to try and improve results, our loss function is our best friend, telling us if we are on the right track.

 You'll learn about loss in further detail in upcoming lessons.